ValeKnappich/CodeLSTM/readme.md

 ## Installation

 The implementation uses `Python 3.8`.
 Dependencies can be installed via `pip install -r requirements.txt`.
-The script [install.py](install.py) is intended for use on Google Colab.
+The script [install.sh](install.sh) is intended for use on Google Colab.
 It downloads and installs conda and installs all python packages in the base environment.

 ## Dataset